His Kind of Woman: Plot

 Down on his luck, professional gambler Dan Milner accepts a mysterious job that will take him out of the country for a year but pays $50,000.
 He accepts a $5,000 advance and tickets that will take him to an isolated Mexican resort, Morro's Lodge, where he will receive further instructions.
 Milner is attracted to the only other passenger on his chartered flight to the resort, Lenore Brent.
-When he arrives, Milner finds that several guests at the luxurious Baja California resort have hidden agendas.
+When he arrives, Milner finds that several guests at the luxurious Baja California resort have ulterior motives.
 He is disappointed to find that Lenore is the girlfriend of famous movie actor Mark Cardigan.

 Milner overhears two guests, self-proclaimed author Martin Krafft and a man named Thompson, planning something which he suspects involves him.
 When Milner confronts them, he is given $10,000 and told that someone is on his way to Baja to see him.
 Seemingly drunk Bill Lusk flies in, despite warnings of very dangerous storm conditions.
 Milner thinks he must be the contact but when the two are alone, Lusk says he is an undercover agent for the Immigration and Naturalization Service.
 He tells Milner that the U.S. government suspects that underworld boss Nick Ferraro, deported to Italy four years earlier, is scheming to get back into the country posing as Milner.
 The two men are a close physical match and Milner is a loner, so no one is likely to miss him.
 Krafft turns out to be a plastic surgeon.